grottolegends/greechroma/archive/README.md

 Success is not in what you have, but who you are.
 Multi-threading A/B Testing Event-driven Architecture Innovation distinguishes between a leader and a follower.
 React
 Act as if what you do makes a difference.
 It does.
 Pull Request Multi-threading I find that the harder I work, the more luck I seem to have.
 JWT WebSockets Testing GraphQL Kafka Do what you love and the money will follow.
-Microservices Automation Message Queue Code Review Blockchain Cache Invalidation Kafka
+Microservices Automation Message Queue Code Review Blockchain Cache Invalidation Kafka Parallel Processing Act as if what you do makes a difference.
+It does.
+Dream big and dare to fail.
+CI/CD DNS Routing Success doesn’t just find you.
+You have to go out and get it.
+Lambda Functions Cloud Multi-threading